awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "Id":{
           "shape":"String",
-          "documentation":"&lt;p>The id of the existing source image.&lt;/p>" },
+          "documentation":"<p>The id of the existing source image.</p>" },
         "Name":{
           "shape":"String",
-          "documentation":"&lt;p>The name of the existing source image.&lt;/p>" }
+          "documentation":"<p>The name of the existing source image.</p>" }
       },
-      "documentation":"&lt;p>Details about the existing source image on which to install the software product&lt;/p>" },
+      "documentation":"<p>Details about the existing source image on which to install the software product</p>" },
     "StartBuildRequest":{
       "type":"structure",